guerrerocarlos/CacheP2P/README.md

 It is a javascript library that once included in the pages of a website, makes every new user a mirror of the webpage he has opened and allows it to serve it to all the other users that also are accessing the same website, so the website's server doesn't have to deliver that content to the users.

-Users can share the content between themselves, and even if the website crashes or goes offline, all the content can be found online (on the CacheP2P) and as long as there are users accessing it will not dissapear from Internet.
+This way users can share the content between themselves, and even if the website crashes or goes offline, all the content can be found online (on the CacheP2P) and as long as there are users accessing it will not dissapear from Internet.

 ### License